 “Yes!
 What she said,” Lacy exclaimed.

-“She has a point,” Lacy added her two-cents.
+“She has a point,” Lacy added, her face solemn.
 “What if you forget how to do it.”

 “Oooooh, I want in on this.”
 Lacy smacked her palm against the surface of the table.

 Sitting up a bit straighter, Brie smiled sweetly before she said, “Okay, what about this: if you manage to leave with a guy tonight, we’ll stop setting you up.”

 The smug look on both their faces had me saying, “You’re on,” before my brain had time to comprehend this was probably a bad idea.

 “Let’s make this interesting.”
 Lacy tapped a perfectly manicured finger against her chin.
 “Brie and I choose the guy.”
 When I tilted my head and eyed her suspiciously, she added, “Oh come on, you know we actually want you to get laid.
 Besides, our douche-meter is a little more accurate than yours.”